Hemphill/styleable-lists/README.md

 Unfortunately, the CSS is not as straight forward as you'd expect.

-The styleable-lists CSS library makes it easy to style list bullets and numbers without affecting the body text.
+The CSS library styleable-lists makes it easy to style HTML list bullets and numbers without affecting the body text.
 Simply place your styles on the `li:before` selector and vola custom bullets.
 Observe the following example where we choose to style our ul bullets &amp; ol numbers red.

 ```css
 li:before {